dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 `--talos-version` needs to be consistent across regeneration of files, as the config generated is minor version specific

-`--with-cluster-discovery=false` because `dal-indigo-core-1` is not participating in KubeSpan there's no point enabling this
+`--with-cluster-discovery=false` and `--with-kubespan=false` because `dal-indigo-core-1` is not participating in KubeSpan there's no point enabling this

 `--additional-sans` eventually the cluster will be accessed via these hostnames